nodelogicau/semcal/docs/templating/index.md

-# Semantic Calendaring - Templates
+# Semantic Calendaring - Templating

 Historically, Calendar User Agents (CUAs) have provided minimal support for templating supported iCalendar objects (notably `VEVENT`), such that sensible defaults are applied.
 For example, Microsoft Outlook supports the creation of both Appointments (for individual events)